 While Axol Bioscience was founded in 2012, it has grown substantially over the past four years.
 Headquartered in Cambridge, UK, Axol Bioscience specializes in human cell culture, providing iPSC-derived cells and iPSC-specific cell culture products and is now a well-known provider of iPSC research products.

-Although Cellular Dynamics International (CDI) has largely focused on pharmaceutical clients, it does offer iPSC products to researchers.
-Similar to ReproCELL, CDI established its “foothold” on the iPSC industry early, being founded in 2004 by Dr. James Thomson at the University of Wisconsin-Madison, who, in 2007, subsequently derived iPSC lines from human somatic cells for the first time, although it was also accomplished nearly simultaneously by Dr. Shinya Yamanaka’s lab in Japan.
-CDI currently holds more than 800 patents, which gives it a strong competitive position within the stem cell marketplace.
+Cellular Dynamics International (CDI) established its foothold on the iPSC industry very early, as it was founded in 2004 by Dr. James Thomson at the University of Wisconsin-Madison.
+In 2007, Dr. Thomson derived iPSC lines from human somatic cells for the first time in 2007.
+CDI currently holds 800+ patents, giving it a competitive position within the stem cell marketplace.

-A detailed list of companies selling iPSC research products is shown below, along with a short description of the type of iPSC products offered by each.
-(Note: To suggest additions/removals from this list, please email us at [email protected].)
+Below is a list of companies selling iPSC research products, along with a short description of the type of products offered by each.

 |ABM||http://www.abmgood.com||ABM offers a Tri-Lineage iPSC Multiplex PCR Kit (Human), among other iPSC products.|